xcart/xcart-docs/_pages/devs_en/basics/creating_new_entity_--_introduction_of_editable_itemslist_in_admin_area.md

 After creating **Model** and **Repository** classes, we are done with creating entity classes.

-## Creating interface for creating and editing Quick Messages in admin area
+## Creating interface for editing Quick Messages in admin area

 Now it is time to add a form where you can create, edit and delete quick messages and display this form on `target=quick_messages` page.